 Public engagement awards

 Awards of £50 will be made available to those who wish to carry out public engagement events related to human anatomy.
-Events will primarily be aimed at children and members of the public.
+Events will primarily be aimed at members of the general public.
 Successful applicants will be provided with BACA promotional material and will be expected collect feedback on the engagement event.
 Application outcome will be communicated with the applicant within 6 weeks of application.

 Two Conrad-Lewin prizes (one for the best oral and poster presentation) are awarded for BACA members who are either students or members within five years of their final undergraduate graduation.
 Prize money and a certificate is awarded to each winner.

 A discretionary prize is awarded to those who present outstanding research at a BACA conference in the fields of clinical anatomy and education.
 Presentations eligible for these prizes will be those that display outstanding research in the fields of clinical anatomy and/or anatomical education.
 Prize money or free membership of BACA for 1 year will be awarded to the winner.

 BACA Annual National Student Essay

 Students from the UK and Ireland are invited to submit an essay, between 1000-1500 words, discussing a specific topic.
 Deadline is 16:00 hours BST, June14th 2021.

 The 2021 round of this competition is now closed.